-In March 2019 the Amsterdamnified team leaders (Waite and Driedger) will be hosting a symposium for project members and a small number of guests.
-The meeting is scheduled for March 15 and 16, that is, the days immediately before the Renaissance Society of America Annual Meeting in Toronto (March 17-19).
-The Symposium is tentatively scheduled to take place in Toronto.
-More details should be available by the end of 2018.
+In March 2019 the Amsterdamnified team leaders (Waite and Driedger) hosted a symposium for project members and a small number of guests.
+The meeting was scheduled for March 15 and 16, that is, the days immediately before the Renaissance Society of America Annual Meeting in Toronto (March 17-19).
+The local organization in Toronto was arranged by Sébastien Drouin.
+A special thanks to Sébastien for his work!

 A new special issue of Nova Religio (May 2018), guested edited by Michael Driedger and Johannes Wolfart.
 Free access at http://nr.ucpress.edu/.

 From the 27th to the 30th of September several members of the Amsterdamnified Research Team (Ace Gammon-Burnett, Nina Schroeder, Gary Waite, and Mike Driedger) participated in an international conference organized by the Centre for Reformation and Renaissance Studies in Toronto.
 Three team members (Waite, Schroeder, and Driedger) even held an Amsterdamnified panel, which was chaired by friend and advisor to the Project, Prof. Piet Visser of Amsterdam.
 For details about the conference, go to https://crrs.ca/event/global-reformations-2017/.

 Ace Gammon-Burnett will be starting his MA studies at Brock U with Prof. Mike Driedger in September 2017.
 His research interests are broadly focused on early modern British religious and cultural history.
 His particular interest is the emergence of Puritanism within the Church of England, as well as the construction of theories of heresy, witchcraft, and demonology.
 He’ll be working toward a larger thesis project and his tentative area of research is an examination of the literary and institutional process of “heresy-making” in English Protestant print culture.